-How to get a Recreational Dispensary License in the United States and a State by State Cannabis Program Overview
+How to get a Recreational Dispensary License in the United States

 There are more than half of the states in the United States which have legalized medical marijuana and nearly a dozen which have implemented programs to allow for the adult use of recreational cannabis.
 With this in mind, there has never been a better opportunity to get into the emerging cannabis industry.
 Since cannabis is still federally prohibited, the businesses which actually handle cannabis products, such as dispensaries, are heavily regulated.
 Even with this heavy regulation, the cannabis industry has seen a huge influx in the number of participants applying for a license from the nearly dozen states which have implemented legal cannabis.
-Each state has a different process for applying for a cannabis license and this can often be a pivotal aspect of a company’s business plan.
+Each state has a different process for applying for a dispensary license and this can often be a pivotal aspect of a company’s business plan.
 Without an operational license, there is no business.
 With each state being slightly different from a regulatory standpoint, let’s take a closer look at how each state regulates the emerging cannabis industry.

 Alaska Cannabis Industry

 The cannabis market in Alaska has been one which voters passed via a referendum in the election of 2014.
 The program is fairly inclusive and allows for the growth of cannabis to be conducted by both commercial businesses and consumers.
 Under the Alaska cannabis regulations, residents can cultivate up to 6 plants in their homes and carry up to an ounce.
 Furthermore, the cannabis industry in the northerly state of Alaska has experienced product shortages after the implementation of their adult-use program.
 This is a common theme found from new cannabis markets and one which Alaska has worked through as more operators came online within the cannabis sector.